-If your home’s heater has stopped working, it could be because your furnace is failing to ignite (or light).
-Without igniting, your furnace won’t be able to heat your indoor air and make your home warmer.
+If your home’s heater has stopped working, it could be because your furnace won't ignite (or light).
+Without igniting, your furnace can't heat your indoor air and make your home warmer.
 While you may need to contact an HVAC technician to solve the ignition problem, there are also a few troubleshooting steps you can take that may fix the issue in just a few minutes.

 Below are some of the most common reasons why furnaces won’t light.

 Believe it or not, your furnace’s door might be the issue.
 In some models, the equipment won’t run unless the door is shut all the way until it clicks or snaps.

 2. The heat isn’t actually “on.”